 It’s also important to ensure your plant drains properly, as if the water stagnates, it can lead to rot.
 Because of this, try to avoid wetting the leaves where you can, and keep the soil moist but not soggy.

-To find out more about growing spinach in a window box, have a read of this article by Gardening Know How, or watch the video below.
+To find out more about growing spinach in a window box, have a read of this article from Gardening Know How, or watch the video below.

 7. Radishes

-Fresh, peppery, and crunchy, radishes can transform salads and sandwiches – and the good news is that this root vegetable fares brilliantly on window boxes.
+Fresh, peppery, and crunchy, radishes can transform salads and sandwiches – and the good news is that this root vegetable fares brilliantly in window boxes.

 Radishes are resilient plants, and can cope with poor weather very well.
 Plus, they only need around three to four hours of sunlight a day, so if your window sill isn’t in the sunniest spot, radishes might be a smart choice.

-There are many different types of radishes – so if you think they’re all red and round, think again!
+There are many different types of radishes – if you think they’re all red and round, think again!
 You can get yellow, purple, oblong. and cylinder-shaped radishes.
-Although, the ones that are best suited to window containers are the April Cross, Bunny Tail, Cherry Belle, and Champion varieties.
+Although, the ones best suited to window containers are the April Cross, Bunny Tail, Cherry Belle, and Champion varieties.

-To learn more about growing radishes in window boxes, have a read of this article by Gardena, or watch the video below.
+To learn more about growing radishes in a window box, have a read of this article from Homes & Gardens, or watch the video below.

 8. Pansies